10 Snakes Which Prey On Eggs

 Source: iNaturalist user greatest_auk – CC BY 4.0

-This 40cm species has two names: Argus goo eater or Argus snail sucker.
+This 40cm species (max 69cm) has two names: Argus goo eater or Argus snail sucker.
 The latter is because of their ability to suck slimy snails from their shells, but the former is because they love to scoop up orange frog spawn and swallow it.

-Argus goo eaters mainly live in eastern Panama and southeastern Costa Rica.
-They’re a jungle snake which lives on branches and large leaves, and next to small streams where their frog spawn dinner accumulates.
-Their strategy is to wrap their tails around tree branches, then dangle their heads down to lower branches and swallow up eggs laid in moss clumps or leaf undersides.
-They also slither directly along branches in fine balance.
-Argus goo eaters can be a messy eater, ending up with frog spawn all around their mouths like a baby needing a bib.
-Research is lacking, but they’re confirmed to eat the spawn of emerald glass frogs.
+Argus goo eaters live mainly in eastern Panama and southeastern Costa Rica.
+This is a jungle snake which lives on branches and large leaves, and next to small forest streams where their frog spawn dinner accumulates in large numbers.
+Their strategy is to wrap their tails around a tree branch, then dangle their heads down slowly to the lower branches.
+Here, they swallow up secret egg stashes laid in moss clumps or leaf undersides.
+They also slither directly along branches while finely balanced.

 Rather than snails, frog spawn seems to be the main prey of Argus goo eaters.
 When chytid fungus infested the one region of Panama and decimated the native frog population by 75%, the local Argus goo-eaters also plummeted.
 Meanwhile, the more generalist eyelash viper was barely affected.